Softnet-Free/softnet-ms/docs/single/setup-clients.md

 ![]({{ site.baseurl }}{% link assets/images/image_sdp.4_2.png %})

 First, we create a client entity for the Owner user to set up a remote control application.
-Clicking the "add client" button, which is to the right of Owner, creates a client entity:
+Clicking the "<span class="text-green">add client</span>" button, which is to the right of Owner, creates a client entity:

 ![]({{ site.baseurl }}{% link assets/images/image_sdp.4_3.png %})

-Clicking the "generate password" button generates a client password:
+Clicking the "<span class="text-green">generate password</span>" button generates a client password:

 ![]({{ site.baseurl }}{% link assets/images/image_sdp.4_4.png %})